 Ian became a trustee of Music for All in 2018.
 With a business and marketing degree he has worked in the musical instrument industry for over 20 years, currently as Marketing Director of Sound Technology Ltd. A self-taught musician and music technology enthusiast, Ian has played in a number of bands and composes soundtracks for a local theatre company, including scores for performances of ‘Nicholas Nickleby’ and ‘Alice’ at the Minack Theatre in Cornwall.

-Jill has recent returned to the charity as a Trustee after being a member of the team that relaunched Music for All in 2006.
+Jill joined the charity in 2019 after being a member of the team who relaunched Music for All in 2006.
 She has an extensive marketing career including being Head of Marketing at an international law firm, developing new products for The Body Shop and running communication campaigns for the MIA.
 She also trained as a dancer at a London school in 1980’s and enjoys singing and outdoor sports such as skiing, horse-riding and swimming.

 Simon is a communications technologist.
 He is Director of Emerging and Online Technology for Ofcom, and a Visiting Professor at King’s College London and has worked for the likes of Ofcom.
 As a trustee of Music for All he gathers research on the life-changing, wellbeing-enhancing impact of making music.
 He also advises on Music for All’s work with technology, automating the grant application process and organising Music for All’s World’s First 5G Music Lesson.
 Simon has been playing guitar for an embarrassingly large number of years, but at the encouragement of Music for All is now proud to call himself a guitarist.